Woolly and Tig

-Woolly and Tig is a British series of 5-minute live action comedies about a five-year-old girl (Tig) and her toy spider called Woolly.
+Woolly and Tig is a Scottish series of 5-minute live action comedies about a five-year-old girl (Tig) and her toy spider called Woolly.
 The show was first broadcast on BBC CBeebies in 2012.

 One of the directors is Andrew Agnew, who played PC Plum in the children's series Balamory.
 Woolly and Tig is produced by Tattiemoon, who produced Balamory and Me Too!

 Cast

 The character of Tig is played by 3 year old Betsy McCredie; Tig's Dad is played by Colin McCredie (Betsy's actual father); Tig's Mum is played by actress Jenny Ryan (Betsy's Aunt) and the series is narrated by older Tig who is played by Maisie McCredie (Betsy's older sister).

 Story

 Each episode shows the main character, Tig Jameson, in a different situation such as being afraid of thunder or staying away from home.
 Woolly is Tig's imaginary friend.
 He is a stuffed spider toy, though Tig sees him as real.
-He helps tig overcome issues she faces by giving her advice.
+He helps Tig overcome issues she faces by giving her advice.

-Episodes generally end with a character getting frightened by Woolly, followed by Tig saying "It's only a toy spider" and "I love Woolly".
+Episodes generally end with a character getting frightened by Woolly, & a Character Runs Away.